saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - A companion object is declaredwithin another class declaration using the companion modifier.
 A class can haveno more than one companion object.
 - There are two cases in which a companion object will be initialized.
 First, a companion object is initialized when its enclosing class is initialized.
 This makes it a good place for singleton data that has a contextual connection to a class definition.
 Second, a companion object is initialized when one of its properties or functions is accessed directly.
 - The contents of this companion object will not be loaded until either PremadeWorldMap is initialized or load is called.
 And no matter how many times PremadeWorldMap is instantiated, there will only ever be one instance of its companion object.
+- @JVMStatic annotation
+- Syntax: companion object {}
+- Can be used for Factory for pattern.
+- used in place of static, as there is no static keyword in kotlin.

 ```kotlin
 fun main() {